Reviews

 Sound

 I’ll be comparing the SOtM sNH-10G directly with a consumer-grade switch – the ZyXEL GS-108B v2.
 Both switches will be powered by the Paul Hynes SR7 at 9V.
-I’m using combination of SOtM dCBL-CAT7 and The Linear Solution Reference CAT7a ethernet cables with a SOTM iSO-CAT6 adapter.
+I’m using a combination of SOtM dCBL-CAT7 and The Linear Solution Reference CAT7a ethernet cables with a SOTM iSO-CAT6 adapter.

 I didn’t have The Linear Solution OCXO on hand but was able to compare it to the SOtM before sending it back.
 The SOtM sNH-10G is much better – but is more than double the cost of the OCXO.
 I did, however, enjoy the warmblooded tone of the OCXO more.